eposlabs/epos/web/docs/api-general.md

 ```

 ::: details How does this work?
 `epos.browser` proxies all API calls to the extension's service worker process, which has full access to the Chrome Extensions API.
 So calling `epos.browser.tabs.query()` will call `chrome.tabs.query()` in the service worker.
-This technique allows you to use chrome API from contexts where they would normally be unavailable.
+This technique allows you to use chrome APIs from contexts where they are normally unavailable.

+For listeners, Epos generates a unique ID for each listener and registers it in the service worker.
+When the event is triggered, the service worker sends a message back to the page, which then calls the appropriate listener function.
+When the listener is removed, Epos unregisters it in the service worker as well by its ID.
 :::

 ## `epos.element`